Demystifying Scoliosis: Finding Symmetry in an Asymmetrical World

 • Postural education to help activate and integrate muscles to actively elongate the spine, reduce pressure on the back and teach you how to use your muscles properly.
 Depending on the level of curvature, your physical therapist may adjust certain aspects of your posture to re-establish spinal symmetry as efficiently as possible.

-• Custom exercises to individually integrate for your daily lifestyle can help to improve range of motion and strengthen muscles surrounding the spine that may be weakened.
+• Custom exercises to improve range of motion and strengthen muscles surrounding the spine that may be weakened.
 Your PT will work to ensure your hips, core and shoulders are properly strengthened to reduce pressure from spinal misalignment.

 While many people may automatically think surgery when it comes to scoliosis, depending on the severity, working with a physical therapist can teach you how to stretch and strengthen yourself to reduce symptoms of pain by unloading tissues.
 Physical therapy can be a great option as it can help to strengthen against the curve to try and stabilize it and improve the communication between the brain and the muscles.
 Whether you’re undergoing spinal surgery or feeling general symptoms of back pain, your physical therapist can tailor treatment to your individual needs.